 Athletic Virtual Fundraising Ideas

-Reach out to your local yoga studio and invite them to lead a class, or series of classes, in partnership with your nonprofit.
+Reach out to your local yoga studio and invite them to lead a class, or series of classes, in partnership with your nonprofit over zoom.
 You can also ask your supporters if any of them are yoga teachers, or know someone, who would want to guide the classes.
 Either way, you can sell tickets to your community, as well as the community that regularly supports the yoga studio.
-The best part of this virtual fundraising idea is that there’s no limit to the number of people who can join.
+The best part of this virtual fundraiser is that there’s no limit to the number of people who can join.

 For your supporters who want more of a hardcore workout over a relaxing yoga class, bootcamp is the perfect option.
 Collaborate with a local trainer to develop a regimen and have them lead the virtual workout.
 You can also design it so no extra equipment is required, supporters can do it on their own time, and they can share results on social media after.